 If it has a hole, crack all the way along, structural damage in acrylic etc. it can be called ‘a special repair’ service;

-When the surface is rough, it’s already resurfaced and blistering all, or/and the damage is on a majority of a surface, it will be considered for a full resurfacing job.
+When the surface is rough, it’s already resurfaced and blistering, or/and the damage is on the majority of a surface, it will be considered for a full resurfacing job.

 Do you use (vitreous) enamel?

 – No, because vitreous enamel (powdered glass) needs to be melted in a temperature that would not be safe to use in domestic conditions.
 Stove enamelling is a different service.